 Each variant displays the early spend bonus as the most prominent benefit while also showing the additional perks and rewards of using the card.

-Through multi-variant testing, we can see how applicants respond to each version, as well as collect data to improve the designs.
-This will eventually lead to a final version of the card summary.
+Through multi-variant testing, we can see how applicants respond to each version based on the number of submit and approved applications.
+This will inform future design decisions and eventually lead to a redesign of other Capital One credit card applications.